Nitrux/kboot/README.md

 Kernel Boot is designed for a particular purpose, making it easier to transition from the currently running kernel to a new kernel and avoiding the time-consuming hardware initialization and bootloader stages.
 It performs the following steps:

 1. Reads the settings in the specified configuration file.
-2. Then, uses `kexec` to load the selected kernel using the parameters from the configuration file.
+2. Then, use `kexec` to load the selected kernel using the parameters from the configuration file.

-> _♦ Information: Kernel Boot` is included by default starting with Nitrux 2.9.1._
+> _♦ Information: Kernel Boot is included by default starting with Nitrux 2.9.1._

 ---